4ZM/tibast/README.md

-Assorted resources for doing DLL injection.
+Mezereum is a collection of assorted resources for doing DLL injection.